nikitavoloboev/data/productivity/flow/rules.md

 - Keep all files lowercased.
 - If I am watching a talk, it is best not to jot down notes from the talk itself but capture ideas and note down these ideas in the wiki, sometimes referencing the talk where the idea or insight was taken from for context.
 - Think about structuring the content and entries as I add new entries.
 Should a new category be added for the topic (thing) and under what category should the entry be placed.
+- If I move a file anywhere in the wiki, make sure to search for the path to the file in the entire wiki and change the references to the previous file with new one.

 ## Adding resources (links)
 - When adding resources and bookmarks.
 Priorotise adding them to LA curated lists first and LA itself (not Trello).
 The goal of the wiki is to mostly contain my own notes and references.